Confidence Trigger Detection: Accelerating Real-time Tracking-by-detection Systems: Related Work

-Deep SORT \cite{Wojke2018} is an extension of SORT \cite{Bewley2016} which incorporates appearance information to match the objects.
-Because of this, it is possible to track the objects even for a long period of occlusion.
-Besides, It uses Mahalanobis distance \cite{Chang2014} to incorporate motion information.
+DeepSORT \cite{Wojke2018} is an extension of the SORT algorithm \cite{Bewley2016} that incorporates appearance information for object matching.
+This enables Deep SORT to track objects even during extended occlusions.
+Additionally, it utilizes the Mahalanobis distance metric \cite{Chang2014,smalheiser2021effect} to incorporate motion information into the association process.

-In our approach, we choose to use Deep SORT for two reasons.
-Firstly, Deep SORT can match the objects even for long period occlusion.
-This is significant because this can ensure objects can be matched after a proper number of frames skipped.
-Secondly, we will use the Mahalanobis distance to infer the low confidence to trigger detection.
+We leverage DeepSORT for two main reasons in our approach.
+Firstly, DeepSORT can track objects during occlusions ensuring that objects can still be matched after skipping a certain number of frames.
+Secondly, we utilize the Mahalanobis distance calculated by Deep SORT to infer low confidence scores and trigger new detections when necessary.